Sarthak-dhanotiya/2100304-zomato_landing_page/README.md

-# this is my zomato landing clone
+# this is my zomato landing clon

-this is clone
+# my name is sarthak dhanotiya what is your name bro